A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: Applications of the Meta-learning Algorithm

-As reported in Table \ref{tab:tradeoff-comp}, the optimal value of the protection parameter associated with each of the four protection mechanisms depends on $C_1$ and $C_2$.
-In the next section, we provide empirical methods to estimate $C_1$ and $C_2$.
+\blue{ As reported in Table \ref{tab:tradeoff-comp}, the optimal values of the protection parameters associated with the four protection mechanisms depend on $C_1$ and $C_2$, the values of which depend on the specific datasets and machine learning models adopted by clients to conduct the federated learning.
+Therefore, $C_1$ and $C_2$ should be empirically measured.
+In Section \ref{sec:measure}, we provide practical methods to empirically measure $C_1$ and $C_2$. }